 We came across a phenomenal deal on a diesel powered, 39 foot, Fleetwood Bounder from a sweet couple who could no longer travel, due to personal and health reasons.
 It was in great shape, and the owners had been meticulous about maintenance, providing us with in depth service records and details.

-It had one large slide-out where the sofa and kitchen table were located, which gave us several extra feet of living space when we were parked.
+The RV had one large slide-out where the sofa and kitchen table were located.
+This gave us several extra feet of living space when we were parked.
 There was a queen bedroom in the back.
 The kids slept in the main living area on the “converted” table and sofa.

 We were brand new to this whole “RV”ing thing, so over several months we learned all about the pleasantries of things like hooking up the electricity and sewer connections, “dumping” the gray and black tanks, and filling up with propane so we could stay warm and cook.
 Just learning to “drive” this monster was challenging enough, which added to the adventure (as well as my stress level).
 But, these things became second nature.

-Traveling by Motorhome is a great way to see the country, and at the same time, had a “home on wheels” where we knew we would have a place to lay our heads each and every night.
-The kids were happy, because all of their favorite toys were with them at all times, and it truly became “home.”
+Traveling by Motorhome is a great way to see the country.
+At the same time, we had a “home on wheels” where we could lay our heads each and every night.
+The kids were happy, because all of their favorite toys were with them at all times.
+It truly became “home.”